Montenegrin PEN Center

 The Montenegrin PEN Center (Crnogorski PEN Centar) is the national chapter of the International PEN in Montenegro.
 It was formed in 1990, as one-party Communist rule in what was then Yugoslavia was ending.

-The center has worked to promote the use of the Montenegrin language.
-It published Vojislav Nikčević's Crnogorski pravopis in 1997, the first orthography for Montenegrin.
+The center has worked to promote the use of the Montenegrin literary standard of Serbo-Croatian.
+It published Vojislav Nikčević's Crnogorski pravopis in 1997, the first orthography for this written variant.